ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 ---

-A few hours later, Alex set off down Hero's driveway carrying a large luxury duffel bag containing Daisy's body.
+A few hours later, Alex set off down Hero's driveway carrying a luxury duffel bag containing Daisy's body.
 He had wrapped up the body in a garbage bag first, worried about the possiblity of the dog's bowels leaking.

-Carrying the bag was a pain, but Alex had not been able to find a good taxi service, and it was only about a mile to the MRT station.
-The feeling of the bad knocking up against Alex's thighs was still unpleasant.
-Alex thought about how all of the complexity that was Daisy was still in the bag, just now inert.
-It was weird, and quiet.
+It was only about a mile to the MRT station.
+The feeling of the bag knocking up against Alex's thighs was still unpleasant.

 It was New Year's Day.
 Alex was surprised by the scent of a Christmas tree, lying by the side of the road.
 It made him appreciate America.

 He was starting to think about hitchhiking when a blue, three-wheeled truck pulled over in front of him.